Geometry in Active Learning for Binary and Multi-class Image Segmentation: Batch-mode geometry query selection

 Let us consider a spherical volume centered at supervoxel $s_i$, such as the one depicted by Fig.~\ref{fig:05-boundingFunction}a.
-Since the SLIC superpixels/supervoxels are always roughly circular/spherical, any supervoxel $s_j$ can be well approximated by a spherical object of radius $\kappa$, set to a constant for a particular dataset, and its center $w_j$.
-We will refer to such an approximation as $\hat{s}_j$.
+Since the SLIC superpixels/supervoxels are always roughly circular/spherical, any supervoxel $s_j$ can be well approximated by a sphere of radius $\kappa$, set to a constant for a particular dataset, and its center $w_j$.
+We will refer to this approximation as $\hat{s}_j$.
 Then, every $\hat{s}_j=(w_j,\kappa)$ is characterized by its center $w_j$ and the common radius $\kappa$.

 Let $\hat{S}_i^r$ be the set of supervoxels within the distance $r$ from $\hat{s}_i$, that is,